ResearchComputer/OpenComputeFramework/docs/docs/index.md

 * We can leverage the computing resources from the community, and run the benchmark at a large scale, such that we avoid the cost of running the benchmark on our own.
 Think about the SETI@home project.
 * We also avoid single point of failure, as the computing resources are distributed across the globe.

+## How Does It Work?

+The framework is built on top of [LibP2P](https://libp2p.io/), which is a modular networking stack.

+## Demo

+We run a public, free instance of OCF as the inference API.
+[Status Page](https://ocfstatus.autoai.dev).